mcaceresb/stata-gtools/README.md

 In order of priority:

 - [ ] Compile for OSX.
+- [ ] Benchmark parsing if condition when hashing vs post.
 - [ ] Provide `sumup` and `sum` altetnative, `gsum`.
     - [ ] Improve the way the program handles no "by" variables.
 - [ ] Add `gtab` as a fast version of `tabulate` with a `by` option.